-Partial Least Square analysis of results

-Partial Least Square (PLS) analysis was used to estimate parameters for the measurement and structural models.
+Partial Least Square analysis of results Partial Least Square (PLS) analysis was used to estimate parameters for the measurement and structural models.
 The measurement model explained how the model was tested using reliability and discriminant validity.
-The structural model explained the hypothesised relationships among the theoretical construct namely investment readiness, access to external finance and performance.
+The structural model explained the hypothesised relationships among the theoretical construct namely investment readiness, access to external finance

-In PLS, there is the need to test for the reliability and validity of the model that was used to measure each construct.
+In PLS, there is the need to test for the reliability and validity of the and performance. model that was used to measure each construct.
 This is done using the factor loadings, average variance extract, composite reliability and discriminant validity.
 From the 500 samples obtained in this study, 174 owners/managers had sought finance in addition to the start-up capital.
 Therefore, the hypotheses relating to access to finance were analysed using the 174 respondents.
 The first and third hypotheses were tested using the 174 respondents and the second was tested on all 500 respondents.
 Using the 174 samples (see Appendix F), the results revealed high factor loadings for all indicators other than General Experience.
-The composite reliability for every construct is greater than 0.70, the level suggested by Nunnally (1978).
+The composite reliability for every construct is greater than 0.70, the level Suggested by Nunnally (1978).
 Also the AVE of 0.30 was less than the benchmark of 0.4 proposed by Fornell and Larcker (1981), Magner, Welker and Campbell (1996), Hair et al. (2006) and Chin (2010).
 This result indicates that the indicator should be removed from the experience measurement model in order to improve their reliabilities.
 Therefore, new measurement model of experience, excluding the indicator with low factor loadings, was tested.

 The new results for the measurement model is summarised in Appendix G. Results of the new experience construct revealed an improvement in the reliability of the model as the composite reliability increased from 0.31 to 0.70 and factor loadings of all experience indicators are more than 0.40.
 This indicates the measures share more variance with the experience construct than with the error variance.
-The revised measurement model for the experience construct is used to test a new structural equation model.
+The revised measurement model for the experience construct is used to test a new structural equation

-Discriminant validity of the constructs in the PLS model was evaluated by comparing the square root of the AVE to the correlation between the constructs.
+Discriminant validity of the constructs in the PLS model was evaluated model. by comparing the square root of the AVE to the correlation between the constructs.
 This provided an assessment of the extent to which each construct shared more variance with its measures than with other constructs (Hulland, 1999).
 The results presented in the correlation matrix in Table 31 include correlations among constructs in the off-diagonal cells and the square root of AVE in the diagonal cells.
-For adequate discriminant validity, the diagonal values should be significantly greater than the off-diagonal values in the corresponding rows and columns.

-The diagonal values (the square root of AVE) in Table 31 are all greater than their respective off-diagonal values, indicating adequate discriminant validity.
-The diagonal value of access to external finance matched on itself is greater than all the off-diagonal values (Age, Edu, Exp, Fi, Flr, Gen, Perf, and Size).
-In other words, for each construct the root of the AVE measures is significantly larger than the latent variable correlation.
-This demonstrates that the final revised measurement model for all the constructs have adequate discriminant validity.
+For adequate discriminant validity, the diagonal values should be significantly greater than the off-diagonal values in the The diagonal values (the square root of AVE) in Table 31 are all corresponding rows and columns. greater than their respective off-diagonal values, indicating adequate discriminant validity.
+The diagonal value of access to external finance should be removed from their respective measurement models in order to improve their reliabilities.
+Therefore, a new measurement model for experience excluding general experience indicator was tested.
+The new results for the experience measurement models using 500 samples (see Appendix I) reveal considerable improvement in the reliability of the model as the composite reliability of the model increased from 0.33 to 0.82.